Lane Thomas Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 23rd in MLB.
+- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.

-- The Diamondbacks have a 4.95 team ERA that ranks 24th across all MLB pitching staffs.
+- The Diamondbacks have the 24th-ranked team ERA across all MLB pitching staffs (4.89).

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs allowed (39 total, 1.3 per game).
+- Diamondbacks pitchers combine to surrender 42 total home runs at a clip of 1.3 per game (to rank 20th in baseball).

-- Kelly makes the start for the Diamondbacks, his seventh of the season.
-He is 2-3 with a 3.62 ERA and 30 strikeouts in 32 1/3 innings pitched.
+- The Diamondbacks are sending Nelson (1-2) to make his seventh start of the season.
+He is 1-2 with a 6.39 ERA and 19 strikeouts in 31 2/3 innings pitched.

-- In his most recent outing on Saturday, April 29 against the Colorado Rockies, the right-hander went six innings, allowing one earned run while surrendering six hits.
+- The right-hander's most recent time out was on Sunday against the Colorado Rockies, when he tossed four innings, surrendering six earned runs while giving up nine hits.

+- In six games this season, the 25-year-old has amassed an ERA of 6.39, with 5.5 strikeouts per nine innings.
+Opponents are batting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.